mani-celonis/task-mining-pocs/knowladge/commands/competitor-digest.md

 ## Step 1 — Read the competitor list (`knowladge/celonis_strategy`)

-Read the file `knowladge/celonis_strategy/competitors.md` using the Read tool.
+Read the file `knowladge/celonis_strategy/competitors.md` and `knowledge/task_mining/competition.md` using the Read tool.

 If the file does not exist, stop and print the following setup message: